 - if the property is a flat, an estimate of the service charges you will have to pay

-If the council says you don't have the right to buy, it has to give you a reason.
+The council has to give you a reason if it tells you that you don't have the right to buy.
 If you think the council's decision is wrong, you can ask for a more detailed explanation.

-Get advice if your application is refused – use our directory to find a local advice centre.
+Get advice if your application is refused.
+Use Shelter's directory to find a local advice centre.

 You may wish to consider other alternative home ownership schemes.